 J is for Just ask.
 Struggling with a possible side effect?
 Want a good alternative to your favorite meal?
 Find online forums, Facebook groups or ask right on this post in the comments below.

 K is for Ketosis.
 Keeping your body in ketosis is essential for this way of eating.
 Simply put, ketosis is when the body does not have reserves of glucose to convert to energy, so it burns fat instead.
 When your body is in ketosis, the level of ketones are increased, which can be detected in your blood or urine.
-Keto testing strips can be a useful way to find out how close you are to ketosis, especially in the early stages of a low carb diet.
+Keto testing strips are the traditional way find out how close you are to ketosis, but I highly recommend the new Keyto device.
+It's a breath sensor, and it's super portable and convenient.
+If you're in the early stages of your low carb diet, check it out!

 L is for Learn to adapt.
 Following a long term low carb diet is all about learning to adapt.
 Finding alternatives and solutions to high carb favorites and recipes.
 It doesn't happen overnight, because for most people it involves a major overhaul of their pantry, fridge, and meal planning.
 Which leads me nicely to…

 M is for Meal plan.
 Starting a whole new diet can be totally overwhelming.
 We've all been there!
 I've put together a free 7-day meal plan to help you out, and also a fully comprehensive 14 day meal plan that comes with recipes, shopping lists, snack ideas and more.
 Once you get a feel for this way of eating, you'll never look back!

 N is for Never go hungry.
 There's no real excuse to go hungry on this diet.
 Just find the right low carb foods that work for you, and eat them in moderation.